woss/fork-polkadot-js-api/substrate/extrinsics.md

 ## technicalCommittee

+### close(proposal: `T::Hash`, index: `Compact<ProposalIndex>`)
+- **interface**: api.tx.technicalCommittee.close
+- **summary**:   May be called by any signed account after the voting duration has ended in order to finish voting and close the proposal.

+  Abstentions are counted as rejections unless there is a prime member set and the prime member cast an approval.

+  - the weight of `proposal` preimage.

+  - up to three events deposited.

+  - one read, two removals, one mutation. (plus three static reads.)

+  - computation and i/o `O(P + L + M)` where:

+    - `M` is number of members,

+    - `P` is number of active proposals,

+    - `L` is the encoded length of `proposal` preimage.

 ### execute(proposal: `Box<<T as Trait<I>>::Proposal>`)
 - **interface**: api.tx.technicalCommittee.execute
 - **summary**:   Dispatch a proposal from a member using the `Member` origin.